2023 Copa Perú: Departmental stage

 The following list shows the teams that qualified for the National Stage.

 National Stage

 In 2023 the National Stage has grown to 50 teams, and the new National Stage, designed by matchVision, is played under Regional using the POT System, with all the Regions of Peru represented.
 The National Stage starts in the second week of September.

 This phase features the 50 teams that qualified from the Departmental Stage.
 Each team plays 3 games at home and 3 games away, for a total of 6 games against 3 different geographical rivals.
 The departmental stage winners only play against departmental runners-up, and vice versa.
 All the teams are positioned in one general table.
 After 6 matches, the team in places 1 to 32 are qualified directly to the Round of 32.
 The teams in places 33 to 50 are eliminated.

-The winner, runner-up and the semifinalists of the National Stage will be promoted to the Liga 2.
+The winner, runner-up and the semifinalists of the National Stage were promoted to the Liga 2.

+Tie-breaking criteria

+The ranking of teams in the Unique Table is based on the following criteria: